hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ### How to switch organization Hull Importer Add-on is sending data to?

-Being able to switch existing spreadsheet from one organization to another may be important to perform first testing import in staging organization and then re-run the exact same setup against production organization.
+Being able to switch existing spreadsheet from one organization to another may be important to perform an initial testing import in your staging organization, and then re-running the exact same setup in your production organization.
 ``
-Assuming that you have a spreadsheet where Hull Importer Add-on is already present and configured you just need to click "Edit settings" button at the top of the sidebar and paste a token from the connector which is installed in your target organization.
+Assuming that you already have a spreadsheet where the Hull Importer Add-on is already present and configured, you just need to click the "Edit settings" button at the top of the sidebar and paste the generated token by the connector you have installed in the desired organization.

 ![Users ignored](./screenshots/edit_settings.png)